Joaov41/tools/README.md

 # Writing Tools (iOS)
 Port by Joaov41 of the theJayTea/WritingTools work

-A lightweight iOS app built with SwiftUI that helps improve your writing using AI.
+A lightweight iOS app built with SwiftUI that helps improve your writing using Gemini API.
 It supports rewriting text, summarizing, extracting key points, and more.
 It also includes a Share Extension so you can process text from other apps conveniently.
+Implemented Q&A.

 ## Features